codingEzio/codingezio.github.io/src/220316-booknote-on-HTTP-the-Definitive-Guide.md

+> Booknote on HTTP: The Definitive Guide
 <!-- toc -->
-+++
-title = "Booknote on HTTP: The Definitive Guide" description = "Describes the WHY And the HOW of HTTP and Web Core Technologies"
-+++

 ### Resources